Benbros Mighty Midgets

-The last seven Bedford variations of No.33 Breakdown Lorry had black plastic wheels using a variety of axles, nail-head, flat-head & crimped, or on a beige-yellow variation push-fit axles.
-The colours were red, orange, cream, blue, metallic blue, beige-yellow, and dark-red, all with silver trim on grille, headlights, bumper and 'hook'.
+The last eight Bedford variations of No.33 Breakdown Lorry had black plastic wheels using a variety of axles, nail-head, flat-head & crimped, or on the beige variation push-fit axles.
+The colours were red, orange, metallic blue, cream, beige, yellow, dark-blue and dark-red, all with silver trim on grille, headlights, and bumper and usually on the 'hook'.

 On the Mighty Midget box for the Breakdown Lorry, the illustration appears to show a Foden cab similar to No.23 Delivery Van but it seems unlikely that a Foden model was intended.

-Although models of No.33 turn up at auction from time to time, it is usually the metallic painted AEC versions with unpainted metal wheels which are most common.
-The metallic ones with painted wheels are rare.
-Other AEC variations, especially the multi-coloured ones, are scarce.
-All the Bedfords are scarce, and the yellow and beige-yellow models are rare.
+Although models of No.33 turn up at auction from time to time, it is usually the metallic painted, umw AEC variations which are most common.
+Other AEC variations, especially the multi-coloured ones, are scarce, and all the Bedfords, especially the yellow and beige models, are scarce or rare.

 Benbros No.33 Breakdown Lorry

 (1) ORANGE cab/chassis GREEN body YELLOW crane NO trim umw